angular/angular/aio/content/guide/testing-components-basics.md

 the [`waitForAsync`](api/core/testing/waitForAsync) utility
 function imported from `@angular/core/testing`.

-Please refer to the [waitForAsync](guide/testing-components-scenarios#waitForAsync) section for more details.
+Refer to the [waitForAsync](guide/testing-components-scenarios#waitForAsync) section for more details.

 </div>